 Patients can work with their primary care providers or Penn Endocrinology to develop a plan for prescribing and using hormone replacement therapy.

-Penn Plastic Surgery provides a number of gender-affirming surgeries, including:
+Penn Plastic Surgery provides a number of gender-affirming procedures, including:

 Visit the provider directory within the Patient Services Handbook to find an appropriate provider.